-Avondale Bancroft

-Casa De Oro

-Casa De Olo Child Nutrition

-Ed Center

-Fletcher Hills

-Glen Street

-Highlands

-Kempton La Mesa Dale

-La Presa Elementary

-Lemon Ave

-LMAAC

-Loma

-Maintenance

-Maryland Ave

-Murdock

-Murray Manor

-Northmont

-Parkway

-Rancho

-Rolando

-Spring Valley Academy !

-STEAM

-Sweetwater

-Transportation

-TRUST
+Avondale Bancroft Casa De Oro Child Nutrition Ed Center Fletcher Hills Glen Street Highlands Kempton La Mesa Dale La Presa Elementary Lemon Ave LMAAC Loma Maintenance Maryland Ave Murdock Murray Manor Northmont Parkway Rancho Rolando Spring Valley Academy STEAM Sweetwater Transportation TRUST Warehouse

+5. Position

 6. Which statement best describes you [Note: If you have tested positive AND you have symptoms/close contact, select "I tested positive.]

-Mark only one oval.

 I tested positive Skip to question 7 I have symptoms Skip to question 14

 I am a close contact Skip to question 22

-Po ositive COVID-19 Test
+Positive COVID-19 Test

 7. Date I took the COVID-19 laboratory test

-Example: January 7, 2019

 8. Date I received test result

-Example: January 7, 2019

 9. Last day I was on school/work site

-Example: January 7, 2019

 10. Did you have any symptoms prior to being tested?

-Mark only one oval.

-Yes (If YES, complete next question) No
+Yes (If YES, complete next question)

 11. If YES, (I did experience symptoms), what was the first day that your symptoms appeared?

-Example: January 7, 2019

 12. Were you in close contact (close contact is someone who was within 6 feet of you, for at least 15 cumulative minutes within a 24 hour period, starting 2 days before you began demonstrating symptoms) with any EMPLOYEES and/or STUDENTS?

-Mark only one oval.

-Yes (If YES, complete next question) No
+Yes (If YES, complete next question)

+O No

-13. If YES, please list ANYONE (employees, students, parents) you were in close contact with while on your school site and/or district facility (starting from 2 days before your symptoms first appeared OR if you were asymptomatic, 2 days prior to the date you were tested).
+13. If YES, please list ANYONE (employees, students, parents) you were in close contact with while on your school site and/or district facility (starting from 2 days before your symptoms first appeared OR if you were asymptomatic , 2 days prior to the date you were tested).
 NAME AND PHONE NUMBER

-CC OVID-19 Symptoms
+COVID-19 Symptoms

 14. I am experiencing some/all of the following symptoms?
 Fever 100° or higher, chills, cough, shortness of breath or difficulty breathing, fatigue, muscle or body aches, headache, new loss of taste or smell, sore throat, congestion or runny nose, nausea or vomiting, diarrhea, new rash

-Mark only one oval.

-Yes
+\subset Yes

-○ No

-15. The first day that I experienced symptoms
+- O No - 15.
+The first day that I experienced symptoms

-Example: January 7, 2019

 16. The last day I was on a school/work site

-Example: January 7, 2019

 17. Have you taken a COVID-19 test since symptoms began?

-Mark only one oval.
+Ye e

-Yes (If YES, complete next 2 question) No
+Yes (If YES, complete next 2 question)

+O No

 18. If YES, what date did you take the COVID-19 test?

-Example: January 7, 2019

 19. If YES, what were your results?

-Mark only one oval.

-Positive
+Positive ---------- --

 Negative

 Inconclusive

-Still waiting for results

-20. Were you in close contact (close contact is someone who was within 6 feet of you, for at least 15 cumulative minutes within a 24 hour period, starting 2 days before you began demonstrating symptoms) with any EMPLOYEES and/or STUDENTS?
+- Still waiting for results - 20.
+Were you in close contact (close contact is someone who was within 6 feet of you, for at least 15 cumulative minutes within a 24 hour period, starting 2 days before you began demonstrating symptoms) with any EMPLOYEES and/or STUDENTS?

-Mark only one oval.

 Yes (If YES, complete next question.)

 No

 21. If YES, please list ANYONE (employees, students, parents) you were in close contact with while on your school site and/or district facility (starting from 2 days before your symptoms first appeared OR if you were asymptomatic, 2 days prior to the date you were tested).
-NAME AND PHONE NUMBER Clo ose Contact to Someone that Tested Positive for COVID-19 22.
-I was in close contact to someone who tested positive for COVID-19 (NOTE: Close contact is within 6 feet of the infected person, for at least 15 cumulative minutes within a 24 hour period, starting 2 days before he/she began demonstrating symptoms through isolation period).
-Mark only one oval.
-Yes No 23.
-The date you last had close contact with the person that tested positive for COVID-19 Example: January 7, 2019 24.
-The last date you were on a school /district work site Example: January 7, 2019
+NAME AND PHONE NUMBER

+Close Contact to Someone that Tested Positive for COVID-19

+22. I was in close contact to someone who tested positive for COVID-19 (NOTE: Close contact is within 6 feet of the infected person, for at least 15 cumulative minutes within a 24 hour period, starting 2 days before he/she began demonstrating symptoms through isolation period).